 Each month, Rachael pens a personal letter to the readers of her magazine, Every Day with Rachael Ray.
-Here’s what’s on Rach’s mind for January and February, and what’s cookin’ in the magazine.
+Here’s what’s on Rach’s mind for April, and what’s cookin’ in the magazine.
 Don’t forget to get your copy of the issue, out on newsstands now!

 So recently, I launched not one, not two, but three furniture lines, and I was very nervous about how they would be received.
 What’s Rachael Ray doing out of her kitchen?
 What’s Rachael Ray doing in our living room?
 What’s Rachael Ray doing in our bedroom?!
 The fact is, design is a passion of mine.
 I’ve decorated every home I’ve ever lived in, from my one-room apartment in Queens, to my big ol’ cabin in the woods, to my kooky New York City apartment that looks like an urban tree house.

 I have a very eclectic sense of design.
 My mom, rich or poor, always made sure that our environment was a beautiful one, and she was a very clever and ingenious inspiration when it came to decor and food.
 My new furniture is smart, functional and, most important to me, affordable.
 I’m very proud to announce that it’s been a huge success right out of the gate.